Repetition in English Language Teaching

 ELT teachers should consider revisiting texts in order to set a variety of linguistic and lexical challenges for students.
 Predominantly, these tasks should enable the transfer of key structures and lexis to students’ long-term memory.
 Ideally, students would be able to retrieve the language items at will in future conversations.

-I made it very clear in another of my posts why ELT teachers should write their own texts.
+In my last post which outlines tips for teaching English online, I argued posts why ELT teachers should write their own texts.
 In essence, I just believe it’s more motivating for everybody.
-Furthermore, the use of the first-person in self-written texts, as well as the deliberate insertion of collocations and phrasal verbs which native speakers commonly use, adds a sense of authenticity to the language learning process.
+Furthermore, the use of the first-person, as well as the deliberate insertion of collocations and phrasal verbs which native speakers commonly use, gives these self-written texts a strong sense of authenticity.

 So, using the following text, let's consider some exercises which I could potentially carry out with students when revisiting the text: